 Restricted cash is comprised of amounts held by lenders for payment of real estate taxes, insurance, replacement and capital addition reserves for the Hotel.
 As of June 30, 2020, restricted cash also includes key money received from Interstate that is restricted for capital improvements for the Hotel.
-As of September 30, 2020, the key money is included in the balance of cash and cash equivalents in the condensed consolidated balance sheet as the Hotel obtained approval from Interstate to use the funds for hotel operations during the first quarter of fiscal year 2021.
+As of December 31, 2020, the key money balance was zero as Hotel obtained approval from Interstate to use the funds for hotel operations during the first quarter of fiscal year 2021.